BenjaminRCooper/stratobooster/site/content/_index.md

     - ourStoryText: >+
-        With the reduced operating costs compared with other providers of space launches, flexible launch locations and effects of weather on balloons being minimal resulting in a strong ground launch system, we aim to:
+        With the reduced operating costs compared with other providers of space launches, flexible launch locations and effects of weather on balloons being minimal, we aim to: